JasonPuglisi/mypks-api/README.md

 # MyPKS API

-MyPKS API is a JSON API for Six Flags employee scheduling website [MyPKS](http://mypks.com/).
-It uses an existing user session to bypass ReCAPTCHA on the login page and present schedule information in a simple, manipulatable format.
+Web API for Six Flags employee scheduling website MyPKS.

 ## Usage

+Run `npm install` to install the dependencies, then `node server.js` to start the web server.
+The web server will listen on port 3000 by default, but this can be changed by setting the MYPKS_PORT environment variable.
+It's recommended to run a proxy such as NGINX in front of the web server.

 Send a `x-www-form-urlencoded` POST request to `/mypks-api` with body parameter `session` set to your MyPKS session ID.
 To obtain this ID, log into MyPKS and